Zynlo Logo

 By Greg Palmer

-When it comes to retirement planning, one of the most powerful moves you can make is also one of the simplest: start early.
-Whether you’re just entering the workforce or still building momentum in your career, contributing to your 401(k) as soon as possible can dramatically improve your long-term financial outlook.
+Starting your 401(k) contributions early is one of the smartest financial moves you can make.
+Whether you’re just entering the workforce or building momentum in your career, contributing as soon as possible can dramatically improve your long‑term financial outlook.
+Early contributions help maximize compound growth, tap into employer matching sooner, and expand your tax advantages — all while reducing the amount you need to save later in life.

 1. Compound Growth Works Best Over Time